 A showy rebloomer with profuse, full mophead flower clusters that mature to a deep pink on sturdy stems.
 Bloom color is blue-violet in acidic soils and deep pink in alkaline soils.
 Up to 4' tall and wide.

-Frilly lacecap blooms have deep purple-blue edges in acidic soils, and deep pink edges when grown in neutral or alkaline soils.
+Frilly lacecap blooms have deep purple-blue edges in acidic soils.
+Then deep pink edges when grown in neutral or alkaline soils.
 This rebloomer flowers all summer long, and the flowers deepen in color as they edge.
 Up to 4' tall and wide.

 The large lacecap blooms on this compact variety are blue in acidic soils and pink in neutral to alkaline soils.
 Serrated leaves show touches of red and burgundy in the sun as they edge.
 Up to 3' tall and wide.